Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

-The reason for that is a good one: Rian Johnson demystified the Force and basically democratized it.
-The Jedi and the Sith did not have to have its monopoly and this film, through the powerful Rey's backstory and Luke Skywalker (nonetheless,) would clearly send that message.
+The reason for that is a good one: Johnson demystified the Force and basically democratized it.
+The Jedi and the Sith did not have to have their monopoly and this film, through the powerful Rey's backstory and Luke Skywalker (nonetheless,) would clearly send that message.

 Of course, in a fanbase as quasi-religious as the Star Wars one (let's never forget that at some point, countries like Australia formally requested the Jedi religion to be formalized, with 70,000 people marking "Jedi" as their religion in the national census,) the move was absolutely polarizing.
 Many hated it.
 Many loved it.
 But there is no doubt that it was a bold, well-executed decision that instead of closing doors, opens endless possibilities.
 So, in that regard, here, we are #TeamRian.

-However, since most Star Wars—The Phantom Menace apart—entries have always had a generally positive reception, that polarization ended up staining The Last Jedi.
+However, since most Star Wars entries—The Phantom Menace apart—have always had a generally positive reception, that polarization ended up staining The Last Jedi.

 The democratization of the force was not, at all, the only issue that some fans had with The Last Jedi.
 Rian Johnson certainly disappoints in some other aspects of the plot.